Perfectoid towers generated from prisms: Examples

 is a perfectoid tower arising from \((\setZ_2[|X, Y, Z|]/(X^3 + Y^4 + Z^5, Y^8 + X^3Y^4 + X^6), (2))\) (resp., \((\setZ_2[X, Y, Z]_{(2, X, Y, Z)}/(X^3 + Y^4 + Z^5, Y^8 + X^3Y^4 + X^6), (2))\)).
 The first term of the tower is a complete intersection (resp., complete intersection domain) but they are not log-regular rings. \end{example}

-We provide a sufficient condition for the non-log-regularity of the first term of the tower in \Cref{ExampleDeltaStabilization}.
+We provide a sufficient condition for the non-log-regularity of the first term of the tower in \Cref{p23CaseDeltaStabilization}.
 This proof is based on a private communication with Shinnosuke Ishiro.

 \begin{lemma} Let \(R\) be a complete Noetherian local ring of dimension \(2\) with residue field \(k\) of mixed characteristic \((0, p)\).
-Assume that \(R\) is unramified Gorenstein and \(R/pR\) is reduced.
+Assume that \(R\) is unramified Gorenstein but not regular and \(R/pR\) is reduced.
 Then \(R\) is not isomorphic to any local log-regular ring. \end{lemma}

 \begin{proof} If \(R\) is a local log-regular ring, there exists a log structure \(\mcalQ \xrightarrow{\alpha} R\) from a fine, sharp, and saturated monoid \(\mcalQ\) such that \(R/I_{\alpha}\) is regular and \(2 = \dim(R) = \dim(R/I_{\alpha}) + \dim(\mcalQ)\) (see \cite[Definition 2.19]{ishiro2025Perfectoid}).
 Since \(R\) is not regular, \(I_{\alpha}\) is non-zero and thus \(\dim(\mcalQ) > 0\).
-By the structure theorem of local log-regular ring (\cite[Theorem 2.22]{ishiro2025Perfectoid}), \(R \cong \setZ_p[|\mcalQ \oplus \setN^r|]/(p-f)\) holds where \(r \defeq \dim(R/I_{\alpha})\). and \(f\) has no non-zero constant term.
+By the structure theorem of local log-regular ring (\cite[Theorem 2.22]{ishiro2025Perfectoid}), \(R \cong \setZ_p[|\mcalQ \oplus \setN^r|]/(p-f)\) holds where \(r \defeq \dim(R/I_{\alpha})\) and \(f\) has no non-zero constant term.
 If \(\dim(\mcalQ) = 1\), then \(\mcalQ\) should be equal to \(\setN\).
 So \(R \cong \setZ_p[|\setN^2|]/(\theta)\) is regular but this contradicts the non-regularity of \(R\).
 So \(\dim(\mcalQ)\) should be \(2\).
 Since \(R\) is Gorenstein, \cite[Remark 2.2 and Corollary 4.11]{ishiro2024Local} shows that \(R\) is isomorphic to \(\setZ_p[|s^{n+1}, st, t^{n+1}|]/(p-f) \cong \setZ_p[|x,y,z|]/(xz - y^{n+1}, p-g)\) for some \(g \in (x, y, z)\) and \(n \geq 2\).
 Since \(R\) is unramified, \(g\) is \(x\) or \(z\) and thus \(R\) is isomorphic to \(\setZ_p[|s^{n+1}, st, t^{n+1}|]/(p-s^{n+1})\).
 Taking modulo \(p\), this should be a non-reduced ring \(\setF_p[|s^{n+1}, st, t^{n+1}|]/(s^{n+1})\) but this contradicts the reduced property of \(R/pR\). \end{proof}